 When we do an RPM measurement we have to select Sensor mode in Counter setup in Dewesoft X.

 Image 74: For RPM measurements choose Sensor as a Basic application and then select the right Sensor type

-When Sensor mode is selected, we select our sensor from Counter sensor database, where types of different sensors and their settings are already stored.
-If we are using a sensor that is not yet in Counter sensor database we have to define it.
+When Sensor mode is selected, we select our sensor from the Counter sensor database, where types of different sensors and their settings are already stored.
+If we are using a sensor that is not yet in the Counter sensor database we have to define it.

 Go to Settings -> Counter sensor editor or just click on the Counter sensor editor:

 Image 75: Counter sensor editor